 Why should anyone believe Government claims that meaningful talks are taking place in Brussels to avoid no deal when the rest of Europe flatly denies that and the Prime Minister’s own chief of staff has said that that claim is a deliberate sham to run down the clock to a no-deal Brexit?

 I have huge respect for the right hon.
 Gentleman, but if he were to look at the number of air miles clocked up by my right hon.
 Friend the Brexit Secretary and talk to those involved in the negotiations with the Brexit Secretary, the Prime Minister and the Prime Minister’s official negotiator, David Frost, he would see that there has been intensive negotiation with our EU partners.
-It was the case, for example, that the Prime Minister just last week spent five days in France talking to not only Emmanuel Macron but other European leaders in order to ensure that we can leave with a deal.
+For example, the Prime Minister just last week spent five days in France talking to not only Emmanuel Macron but other European leaders to ensure that we can leave with a deal.

 As 36,000 delegates gather in Aberdeen to discuss and debate the future of the energy industry, can my right hon.
 Friend confirm that plans will be put in place in the event of no deal to maintain our just-in-time customs model, on which that industry and so many others in Scotland depend?

 My hon.
 Friend is a brilliant advocate for the oil and gas sector, which does so much to ensure that the north-east of Scotland is an economic powerhouse.
-It is the case that we are working intensively with those in the energy sector and elsewhere to ensure that their business models can be robust for the future.
+We are working intensively with those in the energy sector and elsewhere to ensure that their business models can be robust for the future.

 The right hon.
 Gentleman is absolutely right that representatives of the freight industry have asked us to accelerate preparations for no deal.
 That is something that I and my right hon.
 Friend the Secretary of State for Transport have done.
 On Friday, I had the opportunity to visit Calais to talk to Ministers and the president of the regional assembly.
-Both of them said that they proposed to take a pragmatic approach in order to ensure the maximum flow, and we shall be revisiting those assumptions in the light, not just of those talks, but of the other steps we are taking.
+They said that they proposed to take a pragmatic approach to ensure the maximum flow, and we shall be revisiting those assumptions in the light, not just of those talks, but of the other steps we are taking.

 Farming and the food and drinks manufacturing sector matter to the economy of Carlisle and Cumbria.
 Clearly, future relations with the EU will also be significant to those industries.
 Can the Minister confirm that he believes that adequate preparations are being made for the eventuality of a no deal, to ensure that both those industries can function properly?